-The Administering Agency shall ensure the following:
+The Administering Agency shall ensure that:

-- a) Prices of Affordable homeownership Housing Units are properly computed; rental amounts of affordable rental units are properly computed. - b) Income eligibility of households applying for affordable units is properly and reliably determined. - c) The housing marketing and resident selection plan conforms to all requirements and is properly administered. - d) Sales and rentals are made to income-eligible households chosen in accordance with the housing marketing and resident selection plan with appropriate unit size for each household being properly determined and proper preference being given. - e) Affordable housing restrictions meeting the requirements of this Section 6B.4 are recorded with the Middlesex County Registry of Deeds or Land Court Registry District of Middlesex County.
+- a) Prices for all Affordable Housing Units are properly computed. - b) Income eligibility of households applying for Affordable Housing Units is properly and reliably determined. - c) The housing marketing and resident selection plan conforms to all requirements and is properly administered. - d) Sales and rentals are made to income-eligible households chosen in accordance with the housing marketing and resident selection plan with appropriate unit size for each household being properly determined and proper preference being given. - e) Affordable housing restrictions meeting the requirements of this Section 6B.4 are recorded with the Middlesex County Registry of Deeds or Land Court Registry District of Middlesex County.